reframejs/reframe/readme.md

        (That way you can create the hapi server yourself.
 Which is useful if for example you want to add GraphQL / RESTful API endpoints to the server.)
      - [Adaptable] Possibility to use Reframe with another server framework like Express, Koa, etc.

- - **Build**.
+ - **Build**
    <br/>
    Reframe builds and bundles your frontend assets for you.
 (Reframe uses webpack.
 You can use a fully custom webpack configuration.)
    <br/>
    Including:
-    - Code Splitting.
+    - Code Splitting
       <br/>
       (Every page has its own script bundle.
 The common is extracted into a separate script bundle (containing mainly React and core-js).)
-    - Autoreload
+    - Auto-reload
       <br/>
-      (.)
+      (Everytime you modify a file the bundle is re-compiled and the browser automatically reloads)
     - [Adaptable] You can use almost any arbitrary webpack configuration
       <br/>
       Reframe assumes almost nothing about the webpack configuration so that you can use almost any webpack configuration you want.

 Reframe **doesn't** take care of;